-The Thames at its prettiest is seen upstream.
-From Putney to Hampton Court and beyond, things get interesting, with little islands dotted along its way.
+As you head upstream on the Thames things start getting interesting.
+From Putney to Hampton Court and beyond little islands start popping up along the way.
 One of the larger islands, Eel Pie became famous in the 1960s for blues gigs and later for its recording studio.
 Now this privately owned island is home to a nature reserve and artists’ studios.
 Grab your chance to see it for yourself on one of the few open days each year.

 Good for: River explorers and Thameside walkers.